elviskirwasamoei/Tableau/README.md

 Clicked sort icon or used sort option

-Sorted by SUM(Sales) in ascending order
+Sorted by Producta  in alphabetical order

-Insight:

-This revealed the top  revenue-generating products, helping prioritize high-performing inventory.